rust-lang/keyword-generics-initiative/evaluation/auto-concurrency.md

 This is not the first proposal to suggest an `async let` notation for async Rust; to our knowledge that would be Conrad Ludgate in their [async let blog post](https://conradludgate.com/posts/async-let).
-However the didn't seem to mention Swift's work on the topic, and just like Swift it was based on the idea of multi-threaded tasks - not Rust's lightweight futures primitive.
+However just like in Swift it was based on the idea of managed multi-threaded tasks - not Rust's unmanaged, lightweight futures primitive.

 A version of this is likely possible for multi-threaded code too; ostensibly via some kind of `par` keyword (`par let` / `par async let` / `par for await..in`).